Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-We expect the coupling constant $\tau_{\mathrm{IR}}$ to be inverse modular functions of $q$ with respect to certain triangle groups \cite{Lerda}.
-Such functions are often presentable as ratios of two solutions of a hypergeometric equation \cite{Doran}.
-Thus we can try to find a solution in the form
+We expect the coupling constant $\tau_{\mathrm{IR}}$ to be an inverse modular function of $q(t)$ with respect to certain triangle groups \cite{Lerda}.
+Such functions can often be represented as ratios of two solutions of a hypergeometric equation \cite{Doran}.
+Thus, we can try to find a solution in the form

 where $F_{1,2}$ are two different solutions of the same unknown hypergeometric differential equation.
-To justify the ansatz (\ref{eqn:tau-ans}) we recall that the hypergeometric equation
+To justify the ansatz (\ref{eqn:tau-ans}), we recall that the hypergeometric equation

 is equivalent to

 where

 and